BryceCanyonCounty/bcc-boats/README.md

   - Access inventory
   - Return boat remotely while away from a shop
   - Start trade system to trade boat to another player
+- ox_target to interact with the shop NPC.
+Config option to select ox_target option.
+Use Redm version of [ox_target](https://github.com/MrTerabyteLK/ox_target)
+- select between vorp notification or ox_lib notification system in the config.
+- RedM style ox_lib notificaiton and Configuration option to change the ox_lib notification style.
+- Config option to use discord webhook for send logs to discord.
+- Config option to use ox_lib logging feature for use with  Loki, Datadog, FiveManage, Gray Log.
 - Many new config settings!

 ## Commands